dali-lab/dali-challenges/docs/UnityChallenge.md

 # DALI Unity Challenge 🕶

 ## Overview
 AR/VR has been on the rise and if you're interested in this type of fun, this is the perfect challenge for you!
 You will be using __Unity3D__ to create a project and show us something cool!
 (Also, if you're more comfortable with using __Unreal Engine 5__, go ahead!)
+If you have previous Unity experience feel free to wow us, but if you're trying it for the first time that's ok too!

 ## Objective
 In this challenge, you will use [Unity3D](https://unity.com/) to create a Unity app.
 This could mean a 2D/3D game, AR app, VR app, or anything else along these lines.
 The contents of the app is completely up to you -- be creative! 😉

-**❗❗ Important!
-Please submit a built version of your project along with your submission (.apk, .exe, .app, etc.)!
-If you do not do so, it will be much more difficult to evaluate your submission.**
+That means you don’t have to make a AR/VR application!
+You can make anything you want, as long as you’re proud of it.

+## What we're looking for:
+* An app that is functional and demonstrates strong computer science fundamentals
+* Code that is clean and concise
+* Willingness to learn and try new things
+* Creativity

 ## Instructions 📋
 1. Decide whether you want to tackle a 2D/3D game, AR app, or VR app.
 2. Complete the __Setup__ section below.
 3. Import some assets, make some objects, write some scripts, and have some fun!

+**❗❗ Important!
+Please submit a built version of your project along with your submission (.apk, .exe, .app, etc.)!
+If you do not do so, it will be much more difficult to evaluate your submission.**

 ## Setup
-### Unity Basic Setup (must do!)
+### Unity Basic Setup
 1. Make a Unity account and download [Unity Hub](https://unity3d.com/get-unity/download).
 Make sure you login to your Unity account through Unity Hub.
 2. Download a Unity version!
 If you are unsure about which version to use, we would recommend going to **Unity Hub → Installs → Add** and using the recommended release (the current one should be **2021.3.1f1**).
 You can also go to [Unity's download archives](https://unity3d.com/get-unity/download/archive) and download a version there, if you would like.
     1. Make sure you add **Android Build Support** when installing the Unity version.